-- The economy also enjoys benefits, as the government can direct inflows into the sector, have potential to grow.
-For example, the government may allow a higher percentage of ECB funding in case of infrastructure and SME sector.
-This helps in an overall development of the country.
+- The economy also enjoys benefits, as the government can direct inflows into the sector and have the potential to grow.
+For example, the government may allow a higher percentage of ECB funding in the case of infrastructure and SME sectors.
+This helps in the overall development of the country.

 Disadvantages of ECB

-- Availability of funds at a cheaper rate may bring in lax attitude on the company’s side resulting in excessive borrowing.
-This eventually results in higher (than requirement) debt on the balance sheet which may affect many financial ratios adversely.
+- Availability of funds at a cheaper rate may bring in a lax attitude on the company’s side, resulting in excessive borrowing.
+This eventually results in higher (than requirement) debt on the balance sheet, which may affect many financial ratios adversely.

-- Higher debt on the company’s balance sheet is usually viewed negatively by the rating agencies which may result in a possible downgrade by rating agencies which eventually might increase the cost of debt.
-This may also tarnish the company’s image in the market and market value of the shares too in eventual times.
+- Higher debt on the company’s balance sheet is usually viewed negatively by the rating agencies, resulting in a possible downgrade by rating agencies which eventually might increase the cost of debt.
+This may also tarnish the company’s image in the market and the market value of the shares too in eventual times.

-- Since the borrowing is foreign currency denominated, the repayment of the principal and the interest needs to be made in foreign currency and hence exposes the company to exchange rate risk.
-Companies may have to incur hedging costs or assume exchange rate risk which if goes against may end up negative for the borrowers resulting into heavy losses for them.
+- Since the borrowing is foreign currency-denominated, the repayment of the principal and the interest needs to be made in foreign currency, exposing the company to exchange rate risk.
+Companies may have to incur hedging costs or assume exchange rate risk, which if goes against may end up negative for the borrowers resulting in heavy losses for them.

 Though external commercial borrowings come at lower costs, it comes with various restriction and guidelines that need to be followed.
-There exists restriction on the amount and maturity of the ECB.
-ECBS above $ 20 million need to be of minimum average maturity of 5 years and below $ 20 million should have a minimum average maturity of 3 years.
-There are restrictions with regards to end use of the funds too.
-The companies may use it for expansion, but they cannot use it for onward lending, real estate investments, repayment of existing loans and many such limitations.
+There exist restrictions on the amount and maturity of the ECB.
+ECBS above $ 20 million needs to be of minimum average maturity of 5 years, and below $ 20 million should have a minimum average maturity of 3 years.
+There are restrictions with regards to the end-use of the funds too.
+The companies may use it for expansion, but they cannot use it for onward lending, real estate investments, repayment of existing loans, and many such limitations.
 ECBs are one of the commonly availed sources of cheaper funds by eligible companies.
 However, the companies need to be cautious about the exchange rate risk and impact on balance sheet debt to use it effectively.